 For their ease and cost-effectiveness of synthesis and processing, silver nanowires (AgNWs) have been extensively studied as a transparent electrode alternative to conventional solutions like indium tin oxide (ITO) for the application in optoelectronic devices like solar cells.
 In this study, AgNWs were synthesized by a simple polyol reduction process.
 The main focus of this research was elucidating the solid-state wetting and welding mechanisms that occur during annealing of AgNWs before a layer of aluminum doped zinc oxide (AZO) is deposited on them, for the enhancement of properties essential for an electrode in a solar cell (1).
 Microstructural characterization using scanning electron microscopy (SEM) and scanning transmission electron microscopy (STEM) revealed that solid-state wetting and subsequent welding occurred only between nanowires whose contact geometry is characterized by an enormous difference in radii of curvature.
-Results also indicated that, during annealing, the AgNW in contact through a smaller radius of curvature.
-Wetting angle between two welded AgNW in contact through a large radius of curvature.
+Results also indicated that, during annealing, the AgNW in contact through a smaller radius of curvature dissolves, Ag atoms diffuse and are incorporated in a welded zone between the AgNWs whose crystallographic orientation is inherent from the AgNW in contact through a large radius of curvature.
 Wetting angle between two welded AgNWs was measured to be below 4.8°, indicating almost complete wetting (Figure 1).